gbwilhelm/Project-Bowling-Scores/README.md

 # Project-Bowling-Scores
-Interactive demo of a bowling score calculator deployed using AWS services
+Interactive demo of a bowling score calculator.
+Project abandoned.